< Back

 Monitoring: AWS account root user login

 The AWS account root user has complete access to all AWS services and resources in an account.
-This identity is accessed by signing in with the email address and password that was used to create the account.
+This identity is accessed by signing in with the email address and password used to create the account.
 As a best practice, we do not recommend using these credentials for everyday tasks.

 Why should you monitor AWS account root user logins?